Lukas Kačavenda

-Lukas Kačavenda (born 2 March 2003) is a Croatian professional footballer who plays as an attacking midfielder or winger for Austrian Bundesliga side LASK, on loan from Dinamo Zagreb.
+Lukas Kačavenda (born 2 March 2003) is a Croatian professional footballer who plays as an attacking midfielder for Croatian Football League club Dinamo Zagreb.

 Club career

 Kačavenda was born in Zagreb, where his father hails from, while his mother hails from Sisak.
 He started playing football by joining the local club Kustošija.
 In 2015, he moved to the academy of the Croatian giants Dinamo Zagreb which he left two years later, unsatisfied with his playing time.
 He then joined Lokomotiva.

 During the March international break in 2021, Lokomotiva played a friendly game with Orijent 1919 and the coach Samir Toplak called up several youth players to join the senior team.
 Toplak was impressed by Kačavenda and Luka Stojković and left them in the senior team permanently.
 Kačavenda made his debut on 3 April in a 2–0 defeat to Hajduk Split, coming on for Kim Jeong Hyun in the 65th minute.
 On 7 May, he provided Roko Šimić with an assist for the first goal and scored the second himself, as Lokomotiva defeated Slaven Belupo 3–1.
 He was credited as one of the key players who helped Lokomotiva preserve their first league status.